bellaichef/nvim_optimisations/README.md

   - Semi-Auto : Download install.sh in your home directory, and run the following command : 'chmod +x install.sh && ./install.sh'

-  It's really not perfect but it save a little bit of time
+  It's really not perfect but it save a little bit of time.
+Nvim will launch by itself, first time you'll get some errors, it's normal because it tries to run plugins not yet install.
+Type enter and you'll see the plugins install.
+Close and relaunch nvim and you'll see treesitter finishing the installation.
+  Finally follow step 5 of manual installation and your are done.

   - Manual installation :